 Another reason could be that people simply aren't typing in your keywords.

-The nice thing about Google Ads is you can test out a lot of words by simply adding them to your campaigns.
-The bad thing is that these words might not be used by anyone.
+The great thing about Google Ads is you can test out a lot of words by simply adding them to your campaigns.
+The bad is that these words might not be used by anyone.